cerberustesting/cerberus-chrome-extension/README.md

 - **Erratum use case :** copy to clipboard the full xpath + the source code, formated like `erratum=<full xpath>,<source code>`

+## How to use the extension
+- Install the plugin on your Google Chrome web browser
+- Click on the Cerberus logo to display the extension popin
+- Click on the erratum button to activate the extension
+- Hover and click on the element you want to get the path of
+  - The result is copied into your clipboard
+- Click on the button to turn the extension off
+  - The extension is active as long as you click on the button to turn it off
+    - Button color blue = inactive
+    - Button color orange = active

+### Known issues
+- There is still some cases where the extension doesn't properly override the default javascript behaviour of the web page
+- If you switch tab, the extension is still active but the script that the extension needs to work properly has not been injected in the web page.
+Turn off/on the extension to inject the script in the current tab
+- The script injected by the extension is present on the page as long as you don't reload the page, which can cause css issues.
+Just reload the page to delete the script and get back to the default css

 ## Where can I get the extension ?

 This extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/cerberus-extension/cfgifhmddmhbdndfceikcigagacjfepl?hl=en).